-Dr. Laurean Botrus is a current post-doctoral resident at the Center for Integrated Behavioral Health.
-She is working towards licensure as a Psychologist in the state of Pennsylvania.
-She earned her doctoral degree in Clinical Psychology from Marywood University.
-Dr. Botrus completed her predoctoral internship in Health Services Psychology at the Erie VA Medical Center.
+Dr. Laurean Botrus is a Licensed Psychologist at Center for Integrated Behavioral health where she completed an intensive postdoctoral residency in Cognitive & Dialectical Behavior Therapy.
+She completed her predoctoral internship in Health Services Psychology at the Erie VA Medical Center.
 There, she trained as a member of the Behavioral Health Interdisciplinary Program and the PTSD Clinical Team using evidence based therapies to assist Veterans in working through anxiety, trauma and mood related problems.
 Dr. Botrus also provided short term, solution-focused behavioral health intervention within Primary Care at the Erie VAMC.
 She conducted outpatient cognitive evaluations as well as provided care to aging Veterans residing in the Community Living Center.

 Authenticity, compassion and collaboration are forefront in Dr. Botrus’ approach to the use of empirically supported interventions in therapy.
 Dr. Botrus hopes to continue working with adults who experienced trauma, anxiety and mood related concerns, as well learning about the bidirectional influence of acute and chronic physical conditions and mental health.
 She is committed to helping the individual to build awareness of the context of stressors, and to change unhelpful patterns of engagement with difficult thoughts, emotions and physical experiences.